Soumalya-De/LEMP-Sentinel/CONTRIBUTING.md

 - Multi-region deployment patterns
 - Advanced networking configurations

-**Why?** Feature creep reduces this project's value as a **learning resource and production starting point**.
-If you need additional capabilities, consider forking the project or building on top of it.
+**Why?** Keeping the project focused makes it useful as a learning resource and production starting point.
+If you need additional features, fork the project - it's MIT licensed.

-**Have an idea that doesn't fit?** We encourage forks!
-This MIT-licensed project is designed to be a foundation you can build upon.

 ## Prerequisites
 - Docker Engine v24+ with Compose v2